How to Install Google Chrome on Fedora Linux

 Install Google Chrome RPM

-sudo dnf install google-chrome-stable_current_x86_64.rpm
+sudo dnf install ./google-chrome-stable_current_x86_64.rpm

-sudo dnf install google-chrome-beta_current_x86_64.rpm
+sudo dnf install ./google-chrome-beta_current_x86_64.rpm

-sudo dnf install google-chrome-unstable_current_x86_64.rpm
+sudo dnf install ./google-chrome-unstable_current_x86_64.rpm

 Method 3: Install Google Chrome via Flatpak and Flathub

 Flatpak packages applications in isolated sandboxes, which prevents conflicts with system libraries and provides security boundaries between apps and your host system.
 Since Fedora Workstation includes Flatpak by default, you only need to add the Flathub repository to access Chrome.
-Note: Because of this sandboxing, Chrome via Flatpak may require permission adjustments to access certain files or system resources.
+Note: However, because of this sandboxing, Chrome via Flatpak may require permission adjustments to access certain files or system resources.

 Enable Flathub Repository